ricsanfre/pi-cluster/docs/_docs/argocd.md

 Argo CD automates the deployment of the desired application states in the specified target environments (git repository).
 Application deployments can track updates to branches, tags, or pinned to a specific version of manifests at a Git commit.

-ArgoCD will be used in Pi Cluster to automatically deploy the different applications in Kuberenets cluster.

 ## ArgoCD installation